chrisaguirre3/chrisaguirre3/README.md

-- 👋 Hi, I’m @chrisaguirre3 (Chris Aguirre)
+- 👋 Hi, I’m Chris Aguirre
 - 👀 I’m interested in applying data science tools and techniques to maximize decision intelligence.
-- 🌱 I’m currently learning about deep learning models and how to apply them.
+- 🌱 I’m currently learning about deep learning models/how to apply them and natural language processing.
 - 💞️ I’m looking to collaborate on data science / data analysis projects.
 - 📫 How to reach me: christophermiguelaguirre@gmail.com or https://www.linkedin.com/in/christopher-aguirre7/